apache/dolphinscheduler-website/docs/en-us/1.3.5/user_doc/docker-deployment.md

 apache/dolphinscheduler:1.3.5 all
 ```

-Note: database username and password need to be replaced with your database username and password, 192.168.x.x need to be replaced with your relate zookeeper or database host IP
+Note: database username test and password test need to be replaced with your actual PostgreSQL username and password, 192.168.x.x need to be replaced with your relate PostgreSQL and ZooKeeper host IP

 #### 6. Login